-Kedron Brook, Barnard Brook, and the Ottauquechee River are three major waterways running through the Town and Village of Woodstock.
-They are used by the public for fishing, swimming and canoeing, however there are a limited number of clear public access points along any waterway at this time.
+Kedron Brook, Barnard Brook, and the Ottauquechee River are the three major waterways running through the Town and Village of Woodstock.
+They are used by the public for fishing, swimming, and canoeing.
+However, limited public access points exist.

 EQUINE SPORTS